chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nemo/index.md

 - The script checks whether CUDA is available.
 If CUDA is not available, the script will run on CPU.
 - The Tacotron2 model was trained at 22050 Hz.
 The script uses the `write` function from [scipy.io](https://docs.scipy.org/doc/scipy/reference/io.html) to write the audio to file, setting the rate to 22050.
+- In this script, we used pretrained models to create the phonemes and audio output.
+These models can be finetuned with your own speech data to customize the results.
+NVIDIA hosts a [tutorial on finetuning TTS models with NeMo](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/tutorials/tts-finetune-nemo.html).

 ## Further Resources

+- NVIDIA provides a wide variety of [NeMo Tutorials](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/starthere/tutorials.html) that are a strong entry point for working with the framework to accomplish specific tasks.
+- NVIDIA's [NeMo Playbooks](https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/index.html) provide a basis for more advanced tasks and configurations and address running workloads on different platforms and orchestration tooling.
+- The [NeMo Collections](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/collections.html) organizes reference documentation for NeMo collections and modules.
+- The [NVIDIA NGC model catalog](https://catalog.ngc.nvidia.com/models?filters=&orderBy=weightPopularDESC&query=&page=&pageSize=) can be searched to find models suitable for specific tasks, and each model's overview page provides a useful reference with sample code.
+- This [NVIDIA Conversational AI publications page](https://research.nvidia.com/labs/conv-ai/publications) collects papers that use the NeMo framework, showcasing cutting-edge generative deep learning using NeMo